gvpamelen/covid19/README.md

 ------------
 To get the best experience viewing the jupyter notebooks, we advice to use jupyterlabs, with the *table-of-contents* (toc) extension.

-An example of our setup can be seen below.
+A demo of the dashboard in action can be seen below.

 ![](covid_dashboard.gif)